THuRStoN/interact_svg/README.md

 # interact_svg
-quick &amp; dirty svg interaction example.
+A quick &amp; dirty example of embedding a external svg using <object> and provide interaction with the embed object.